-This course is a study of specialty areas in physical therapy including cardiac rehabilitation, pulmonary therapy, arthritis, and burn management as they pertain to the role of the physical therapist assistant.
+This course is a study of specialty areas in physical therapy including cardiac rehabilitation, pulmonary therapy, arthritis, and burn management as they pertain to the role of the physical therapist assistant treating patients under the supervision of a physical therapist.
 Review of the anatomy and physiology of the cardiac, pulmonary, and integumentary systems is included.
 Students will prepare a sophomore research project on a topic selected by the student and approved by the instructor.
 They will create a research poster and do an oral PowerPoint presentation.
 (CR-spr)